eryxcoop/eryx-raccoons/README.md

 1) The Organizer creates an **event**.
 An Event is defined by:
     * Name and description
     * Necessary client data (like full name, government id, passport, birth date or email).
 Note: not all of this data is necessarily gonna be disclosed.
     * Amount of aviable spaces.
-A more complex and future implementation includes different kind of venue locations.
+A more complex and future implementation includes different kind of venue locations (field, F23, etc.).
     * Price

 On the backend, this is going to deploy a Midnight smart contract with an owner (the creator of the event).
 This smart contract contains all the data relevant to the event, and the logic to manage the interactions that will be explained in the next sections.
 The important thing to have in mind is that the contract address must be published for everyone to see and buy tickets.